IvanPinezhaninov/async_promise/README.md

 }
 ```

-You can also create a promise object using the `async::make_promise_all_settled` static function
+It is also possible to create a promise object using the static function `async::make_promise_all_settled`
 ```cpp
 std::vector<int(*)(int)> funcs
 {